I’m an English major with certificates in Humanistic Studies; Roman Languages and Culture; and Gender and Sexuality Studies.

 HUM Sequence fall break trip:

 In the fall of 2017 I went on the Rome trip led by Professors Baraz and Schor.
-It was such an incredible experience — as someone interested in classical reception, I loved seeing how Rome has interpreted and reimagined its past across the years.
 For my research project, I examined how the visual culture of papal vestments communicated changes in Catholic church doctrine during the Counter-Reformation and after the Second Vatican Council of the early 1960s.
 My research took me everywhere from a 5th century basilica to Gammarelli’s, tailor shop of the current Pope!
+Beyond that individual project, however, the Rome trip has stuck with me in much of my later work.
+The trip exemplified interdisciplinary study: we would engage with visual art, ancient texts, archaeology, and religion, all before lunch.
+My thesis draws from a very wide range of sources, and the Rome trip provided a valuable exemplar of cross-disciplinary synthesis.